-Grand Canyon University’s Bachelor of Science in Chemistry for Secondary Education degree program is structured to give future high school and middle school teachers the knowledge that they need to be successful chemistry instructors.
+Grand Canyon University’s Master of Science in Chemistry with an Emphasis in Education degree program is structured to give future high school and middle school teachers the knowledge that they need to be successful chemistry instructors.
 If you’re wondering if a career in this teaching field is right for you, then read on to learn several reasons why people choose to be high school and middle school chemistry teachers:

 Support STEM Education

 Because they are critical to helping our country remain globally competitive, the U.S. government is now emphasizing the importance of science, technology, engineering and math (STEM) professions.
 By pursuing a career in high school or middle school chemistry teaching, you can help advance STEM education for American students.